znjameswu/epgi/doc/design.md

     > ## Problem: Can we express this bi-directionality in the ElementContextNode?
     > Actually, yes.
 As long as we strictly binds LayerScope tree to the element tree (i.e. not allowing external references and modifications) and keep it uni-directional.

+# New Paint and Composition design
+## Cache the paint results for each render object or for each layer fragment?
+### How to cache for each render object
+Each render object can hold a slice into the encodings of its parent layer fragment (By and Arc and index range)
+### Problem
+Vello can only encode absolute transformation in its encoding.

+Then the relative transformation betweeen the render object and its layer fragment (or, in a worse implementation, its root canvas) becomes a problem.
+Since the slice we are referencing are using absolute transformations, we need to invert the old relative transformation before applying new relative transformation, if it has changed.
+1. However, the relative transformation may be non-invertible or lose precision.
+2. We have to store the relative transformation betweeen the render object and its layer fragment for every render object.
+Which may be very expensive
+3. Or we could enforce that each transformation MUST create a new layer, so that there will be no relative transformation for each render object.
+Which sounds wasteful and could lead to abuse of render objects as layers.

+### Deicision
+Do not cache encodings for each render object by slice.
+Only cache for each layer fragment.

+## Layout of Layer
+As the previous subsection discussed, there are the following states that the layer tree would have to store:
+1. Child layers
+2. Detached child layers
+3. Transformation of each child

+### Absolute transformation or relative transformtion
+We can either store the absolute transformtion between the layer to the canvas root, or the relative transformation between the layer and its parent layer.

+If we store the absolute transformation, then when a layer's transformation gets updated, all its descendants' transformation has to be updated as well.
+This is not incremental painting (Ancester repaint causes unconditional whole subtree repaint).

+If we store the relative transformation, then
+1. When we compositing the layers into the canvas, we have to keep a transformation stack.
+(Not a big problem)
+2. We cannot start compositing on arbitrary layers since we do not have its absolute transformation.
+We can only start compositing on canvas layers.
+(Composition has to be done in this way.
+Working as intended)
+3. When we perform hit test, we have to start from canvas layers and walk down.
+(Working as intended)

+Decision: Store relative transformation
+### Where to store the transformation
+We can either store the relative transformation in the parent or in the child

+When only the relative transformation changed, we should not touch children in theory.

+Decision: Store in the parent

+### Where to store the detached child layers
+We can either store the detached child layers
+1. In the parent node they choose when they are painted.
+When painted, we **walks up** the layer tree and find the parent node it wants.
+2. In the immediate parent node and wait for the composition phase.
+The child will not meet its chosen parent in the painting phase.
+In the composition phase, when **walking down** the tree we either keep a layer stack or return a detached children stack, only then we attach the detached children to its chosen parent.
+    1. We still need to store the detached children in its chosen parent's child list, in order to perform hit test.

+Decision: Go for immediate parent node for now.

+## How to perform hit test
+We can use three types of offset when invoking a hit test method on a render object:
+1. Absolute offset relative to the canvas (Not possible since we decided to store relative transformations in layers)
+2. Relative offset relative to the parent render object
+    1. Translate offset at each render object
+    2. Offset definition problem?
+Protocol::Offset is defined to position a span, not a pointer position.
+        1. We would need a dedicated Protocol::HitPosition for pointer position rather than Canvas::HitPosition.
+(Unacceptable)
+3. Semi-absolute offset relative to the parent layer
+    1. Each render object need to store its semi-absolute transformation to its parent layer during the painting pahse.

+Decision: Use semi-absolute offset.
+Optionally introduce Canvas::HitPosition